Vishal-Krishna-Kumar/DeepFake-Detection-System/README.md

 ## Introduction

-PyDeepFakeDet is an integrated and scalable Deepfake detection tool developed by [Fudan Vision and Learning Lab](https://fvl.fudan.edu.cn/).
+Deep Fake Net  is an integrated and scalable Deepfake detection tool.
 The goal is to provide state-of-the-art Deepfake detection Models as well as interfaces for the training and evaluation of new Models on commonly used Deepfake datasets.

 <p align="center">
  <img width="80%" src="./demo/demo.gif" />